shirshak55/Bee-Connect/README.md

 ## Donation
-Considering the hours spent on developing this project and you might have used it on production please show some small apperication to author by donations.
-Doner's name will be written on this repo as a mark of appreciation.
-I do accept cards payment, paypal but I am not writing it here.
-If you like to donate kindly message me at `bloggervista@gmail.com` .
-If you are bitcoin user you can send me donations at blockchain `1NJb7cqYqP3nbR5WDjdaVvaduXfg8KEsHG` or `ether` at `0xA583445Acf22604219037D31f2D163B877DAad08`
+If you would like to donate please contact me at bloggervista@gmail.com.
+I would also like to appreciate you thank you.

 ## How can I thank you?
 Why not star the github repo?